- Award winning Hair Transplant surgeon.

 - Selected by Best Docs Network as “best of the best”.

-- The Best Reviewed Hair Transplant Surgeon in Texas.
+- One of The Best Reviewed Hair Transplant Surgeons in Texas.

 - Physician Artist with obsessive surgical perfectionism.